Sealand Radio - Part 2

 time he finished'

 'Newspapers would come flying through the air and messages tied to bolts.'
 'He was a great supportive friend to me although I never met him away from Sealand Mum and Dad did'

 An incredible photograph of the Harwich Sealink Ferry St Edmund passing east of Sealand, note helicopter on Tower

-Michael 'The picture of the St Edmund was taken on Willy & Karen's wedding day in the summer of 1979, Willy & I had spent months painting the place up in readiness'.
-'Yes "Ginger" has worked his way up through the ranks & they have given him a bigger ship.'
+Michael 'The picture of the St Edmund was taken on Willy & Karen's wedding day in the summer of 1979, Willy and I had spent months painting the place up in readiness'.
+'Yes "Ginger" has worked his way up through the ranks and they have given him a bigger ship.'
 'He delayed sailing goodness knows how so he could attend with the Harwich Hook of Holland ferry as the bride arrived by helicopter'

 Sealander Roby Dawson dressed for the wedding with Alsatian guard dog 'Bahadur' (Ghurkha for brother)

 'Willy asked me if he could get married on Sealand, he'd lived and worked for us for years from the age of 16'.
 'Roby had to be left behind in tears of frustration at Southend airport when we did the assault in '78 due to lack of space in the helicopter'

 'Cheers' Christmas on Sealand with the flag, tree a beer for Michael & a short for Roy

 Michael 'Note my shoulder holster with an automatic

 pistol in it and lack of beer